Lummen

 On August 17, 1943, a German fighter plane downed an American B17 bomber of the 94th bomber group over Lummen.
 The debris of the aircraft ended up in the area of the current Kanadastraat.
 Six crew members died, two were taken to Germany as prisoners of war and two escaped.
 A memorial was unveiled on 17 August 2013 in the parking lot of the Oosterhof, near the crash.
 On February 21, 1945, an Avro Lancaster bomber of the Royal Australian Air Force crashed in the Goeren in Linkhout after being shot by a German night fighter.
 There was only 1 survivor of the 7 crew members, namely Alex Jenkins, the pilot.
 There is now a memorial at the site of the crash.

+Etymology

+The first mention of Lummen dates back to 1200, as Lumm.
+This originates from the Germanic word lom, which means moist.

+Geography

+Lummen is situated at the intersection of various regions: geographically, Lummen exhibits characteristics of the Hageland, Haspengouw, and primarily the Kempen.
+Throughout the municipality of Lummen, flow the rivers Demer, Mangelbeek, and Zwarte Beek.